 Roses are red, violets are blue, lilies are toxic.

 Pets love things that smell, and flowers are no exception.
 In general, eating them causes major stomach upset at best and possible poisoning at worst.
 Roses are a thorny problem, as they can puncture the mouth, throat, intestines or stomach if swallowed.
-And if you have a cat, even a few bites of lilies can be deadly.
+And if you have a cat, even a bite of a lily or brushing up against the pollen can be deadly.
 If you notice vomiting and changes in how much they’re drinking or urinating, take your cat to a vet immediately for possible kidney failure.
 Other major flowers to avoid in bouquets are tulips, daffodils, irises, poinsettias, narcissi, amaryllis flowers, and hyacinths.